primiano/perfetto-docs/docs/contributing/community.md

 Both CIs are kicked in when the `Presubmit-Ready: +1` is set and will publish a comment like [this][ci-example] on the CL.

-You need to wait for both CIs green lights before submitting.
+You need to wait for both CIs to go green before submitting.
 The only exceptions are UI-only, docs-only or GN-only changes, for which the Android CI can be bypassed, as those are not built as part of the Android tree.